Nagaraja02/Iris_Flowers_Classification_Using_MachineLearning/README.md

 ## Conclusion

 I have successfully classified iris flowers using machine learning models.
 I have also evaluated the performance of each model using various metrics.
-We have found that Support Vector Machines and K-Nearest Neighbors are the best models for this task.
+I have found that Support Vector Machines and K-Nearest Neighbors are the best models for this task.